pimvanpelt/vppcfg/docs/config-guide.md

     `dpdk`, and it is used to generate correct mock interfaces if the `--novpp` flag is used.
 *   ***mpls***: An optional boolean that configures MPLS on the interface or sub-interface.
 The default value is `false`, if the field is not specified, which means MPLS will not be enabled.
+*   ***unnumbered***: An interface name from which this (sub-)interface will borrow IPv4 and IPv6 addresses.
+The interface can be either a loopback, an interface or a sub-interface. if the interface is unnumbered, it can't be L2 and it can't have addresses.

 Further, top-level interfaces, that is to say those that do not have an encapsulation, are permitted to have any number of sub-interfaces specified by `subid`, an integer between [0,2G), which further